nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 *  `tag-del n/John Doe t/Adam and Steve` Removes the tag `Adam and Steve` from John Doe.
-*  `tag-del n/Betsy Crower t/Lacy & Bacy t/Peter & Mary t/Jonny & Bonny` Removes the tags `Lacy & Bacy`, `Peter & Mary`, and `Jonny & Bonny` from Betsy Crower.
+*  `td n/Betsy Crower t/Lacy & Bacy t/Peter & Mary t/Jonny & Bonny` Removes the tags `Lacy & Bacy`, `Peter & Mary`, and `Jonny & Bonny` from Betsy Crower.

-### Filtering Contacts by Job: `filter`
+### Filtering Contacts by Name and Job: `filter` / `fil`

-If you are looking for contacts with a specific name or job, you can use `filter` to filter out a list of contacts whose name or job matches your input.
+Conveniently search for contacts in your address book by name and/or job.

-Format: `filter n/KEYWORD... j/KEYWORD...`
+Format: `filter n/KEYWORD... j/KEYWORD...` / `fil n/KEYWORD... j/KEYWORD...`

 * At least one of the `NAME` or `JOB` fields must be present.
 * `KEYWORD` is not case-sensitive. e.g `photographer` will match `Photographer`.